 Get creative with this, and you can get a lot more time out of these simple (but super fun!) toys.

 You might think I’m crazy, but when I need an independent activity for my toddler, I turn to art.
 I know, I know.
 It can be messy.

 But the more your kids do art, the less messes they’ll make over time.

 Check out our list of open ended art projects, or just let your kids experiment with different media (we’re partial to our watercolors and do-a-dot markers, but do whatever works for you).

 Related Post: Quick & Easy Process Art Activities for Kids

 Kids these days need more fine motor practice than ever.
 Teachers are reporting that kids are increasingly coming into classrooms without the scissor skills, pencil grips, and hand strength they need to carry out routine classroom tasks.

-One way to work on those fine motor muscles is by adding tongs to your child’s play.
+One way to work on those fine motor muscles is by adding tongs to your child’s independent play.
 Drop them into a a sensory bin, or grab the game Sneaky Snacky Squirrel, which requires you to use tongs to win.

 We also add kitchen tongs to our sorting activities.
 I picked up some super hero figurines at Target, or you can use counting bears from Amazon.
 Have your child sort the figures by color, size or type- using ONLY the tongs for an extra challenge.